 "I had worked in customer service for ten years, but the child of nature in me needed something more.
 I understood that I can also make a difference through my work.
 Corporate responsibility, sustainability, diversity and human rights issues are really important to me.
 LUT's focus on corporate responsibility aligned with my own interests," says Savolainen, who has a background in business administration.

-Sustainable business and corporate responsibility are included in all LUT School of Business and Management programmes.
+Sustainable business and corporate responsibility are included in all the LUT Business School programmes.
 Anyone who wishes to explore these subjects in more depth than what the compulsory courses allow can choose a Sustainable Business study module for their minor studies.

 Savolainen believes that LUT has plenty of interesting content in their minor subject offering in corporate responsibility.